scottbrodersen/homegym/docs/mkdocs/src/instances.md

    <br/>The program dash now shows that today's workout has been completed.
    <br/><img src="../img/pgminst_dash_done.png" width="350"/>

-## Cancel a workout

-If you know you won't be able to perform today's workout, you can immediately cancel it to mark it as not performed.
-Either cancel it immediately or merely wait until tomorrow.
-Past workouts are automatically cancelled if they are not associated with a logged workout.

 ## Link to an existing workout

 Link a logged workout that you [added ad-hoc](track.md#log-a-workout) to a workout in your program instance.
 After linking, the scheduled workout will be marked as complete.